-- The 2012 National Student Survey ranked Queen's Students' Union fifth in the UK in terms of student satisfaction with an 90% satisfaction rate.
+- The 2013 National Student Survey ranked Queen's Students' Union twelfth in the UK in terms of student satisfaction with an 90% satisfaction rate.

-- The SU building is home to Enterprise SU, a unique centre in UK universities, which promotes enterprise and business opportunities for students, including the annual Queen's Students' Union Business Idea Awards, and the award-winning Students in Free Enterprise Initiative which helps the disadvantaged.
-The Students’ Union also runs an annual QUB Apprentice competition in partnership with Deloitte.
+- The SU building is home to Enterprise SU, a centre which promotes enterprise and business opportunities for students, including annual competitions, awards, placements and accreditation opportunities.

 - Queen’s Students' Union also holds an annual Student Volunteer Awards ceremony to celebrate excellence in volunteering as demonstrated by many of its students.

 - Independently accredited for quality by the Students' Union Evaluation Initiative (SUEI) since 2010, and currently in receipt of a Bronze Award.

-- Queen's sporting facilities were selected as a training venue for the 2012 Olympics, and will play a major part during the 2013 World Police and Fire Games being held in Belfast.
+- Queen's sporting facilities were selected as a training venue for the 2012 Olympics, and played a major role during the 2013 World Police and Fire Games that were held in Belfast.

-- The University's new £13-m facility at Upper Malone features an arena pitch which can host football, rugby and GAA on one single site, with a further 14 pitches right across the grounds to accommodate other sports such as hockey and multi-sports.
+- The University's new £13-m facility at Upper Malone features an arena pitch which can host football, rugby and GAA on one single platform, with a further 14 pitches right across the grounds to accommodate other sports such as hockey and multi-sports.
 A spectator stand adjoins the new clubhouse and there are more than 48 changing rooms around the site.
 There is a strength and conditioning suite, conference and hospitality facilities, and a 3km recreational trim trail.

-- The High Performance and Lifestyle Centre which offers a unique range of professional services such as physiological testing, exercise programming, sports medicine, physiotherapy, sports massage and podiatry.
+- The PEC also offers a range of professional services including exercise programming, physiotherapy, sports massage and podiatry.

-- A cafe area which offers students and members to opportunity to relax and socialise after their activity while overlooking the park and the River Lagan.
+- A cafe area offering students and members to opportunity to relax and socialise after their activity while overlooking the park and the River Lagan.

 - Two large multi-purpose sports halls, martial arts area, 10 squash and 2 handball courts, a 25m six-lane swimming pool and diving pool with viewing gallery and poolside sauna.

-- An outdoor 80m x 40m floodlit synthetic grass training area adjacent to the PEC which is suitable for team sporting activities such as soccer, rugby and Gaelic sports.
+- An outdoor 80m x 40m floodlit synthetic grass training area adjacent to the PEC which is suitable for team sporting activities including soccer, rugby and Gaelic sports.